 But batteries are a much more expensive option than generators for providing backup power during momentary or prolonged outages.
 And though integrating batteries into an on-site PV system offers potential benefits, it may also require a significantly different, more complex, and more expensive system design than one without battery storage.
 Storage is more likely to be desirable and cost-effective in applications where backup power generators are already in use; where critical loads are being served; or where electricity prices are high, demand charges are significant, or tiered pricing increases are steep.

 When considering the inclusion of storage, it’s important to work with a contractor that has significant experience with both PV systems and battery storage—and such knowledge is not always locally available.
-Consider evaluating offerings from larger companies—for example, Solar City, Solar Grid Storage, and Kaco—many of which offer storage options for grid-tied PV systems.
+Consider evaluating offerings from larger companies—for example, Solar City (now Tesla), Solar Grid Storage, and Kaco—many of which offer storage options for grid-tied PV systems.

 Over the 30-year life of a typical commercial PV system, the amount of money a business saves will depend on a number of factors, including the level of solar resource (how much sun reaches the PV array site), the available space for siting the array, the local utility rates, the availability of financial incentives, and the method and interest rate used to finance the installation.